b33f4tf1r3/app-template/README.md

 # App-Template
-a sample application using template
+a sample web application using "ModelViewPresenter" (MVP)-Pattern and Template